shawnmckinney/remote-code-execution-sample/README.md

  ...
  ```

 7. What just happened?
-If the test was 'successful', a rogue script executed during the deserialization and copied /etc/passwd to its file.
-This is an example of how a system command can be executed during that operation.
+If the test was *successful*, a rogue script executed and copied the contents of /etc/passwd to its file *YouveBeenHacked*.
+An example of how a system command can be executed during that operation.

 8. Now change the policy.
 Edit my-java.policy, comment out the permission to allow the script to execute: